Aliases for ABCA5 Gene

 GeneCards Summary for ABCA5 Gene

 ABCA5 (ATP Binding Cassette Subfamily A Member 5) is a Protein Coding gene.
-Diseases associated with ABCA5 include Hypertrichosis Terminalis, Generalized, With Or Without Gingival Hyperplasia.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and CDK-mediated phosphorylation and removal of Cdc6.
-GO annotations related to this gene include GTP binding and ATPase activity.
+Diseases associated with ABCA5 include Hypertrichosis, Congenital Generalized, With Or Without Gingival Hyperplasia.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include GTP binding and ATPase activity.
 An important paralog of this gene is ABCA8.

 UniProtKB/Swiss-Prot for ABCA5 Gene